-Greece: Kavala underground gas storage tender gets 3 potential investors21.
-October 2020. / SEE Energy News
+Greece: Kavala underground gas storage tender gets 3 potential investors, SEE Energy News

 Three potential investors have expressed interest in the first non-binding round of the tender for the development and operation of underground gas storage in the depleted natural gas field South Kavala, Greek privatization fund TAIPED announced.